Roboy/gelataio-boy/scooping_cv/README.md

 `/object_tracker_service/object_state`

 **NOTE**: WORK IN PROGRESS: For the moment the service doesn't provide any tracking results, it is merely a working ROS communication node
+## Camera choice

+THe problem with the ZED camera is that it cannot track homogeneous surfaces, e.g. the cup.
+The cup itself will be detected as flat surface, which corrupts the bayesian object tracking.

+Using the Intel Realsense R200 (which has an infrared depth sensor), the cup is recognized without problems.
+However, the scooping tool has a special surface that does not go well with infrared - it is not detectable in the depth cloud.
+This needs to be solved.
+An alternative would be using AR Tags.